-Pete McBride and Kevin Fedarko will be speaking at an event in Jackson Hole on Tuesday January 24th and Wednesday January 25th.
+Pete McBride and Kevin Fedarko spoke at an event in Jackson Hole on Tuesday January 24th and Wednesday January 25th.
 Please click on the event link for more information.

-Pete McBride and Kevin Fedarko will be giving a presentation at Winter Words in Aspen on February 7th, 2017.
+Pete McBride and Kevin Fedarko gave a presentation at Winter Words in Aspen on February 7th, 2017.

 Pete McBride and Kevin Fedarko have been nominated as National Geographic's Adventurer of the Year.

 Pete McBride and Jake Norton's Film, Holy (un)Holy River recently won Best Adventure and Exploration Film at the Banff Mountain Film Festival-2016 and Best Mountain Culture at the Torello Mountain Film Festival-2016